luxfi/docs/docs/tooling/rpc-providers.md

 - The URL is `https://subnets.lux.network/defi-kingdoms/dfk-chain/rpc`.

-Note: on Fuji Testnet, the URL is `https://subnets.lux.network/defi-kingdoms/dfk-chain-testnet/rpc`.
+Note: on Testnet, the URL is `https://subnets.lux.network/defi-kingdoms/dfk-chain-testnet/rpc`.

 #### Websockets

 - The URL is `wss://subnets.lux.network/defi-kingdoms/dfk-chain/ws`.

-Note: on Fuji Testnet, the URL is `wss://subnets.lux.network/defi-kingdoms/dfk-chain-testnet/ws`.
+Note: on Testnet, the URL is `wss://subnets.lux.network/defi-kingdoms/dfk-chain-testnet/ws`.

 ### Dexalot